AbdelilahOu/Frightgeist-nuxt3/README.md

 # Voting app

-## Features :
+## How it works :

+### whene creating a question :

-- Create question at a time
+- Create your question give it a time and options...
-- Cant vote more than one time within a minute
+- Whene the question is created we navigate to the question/:id page
+- Since you created the question you cant leave until the question time is ended (whats the point of creating a question and just leave it there)

+### whene particepating on a question :

-- Show countdown of the question
+- Navigate to the question
-- Show winner
+- make a vote
+- you are not allowed to make an other vote till 1 minute later
+- whene voting again the old vote is updated

 ## Issues :